yale-cpsc-213/cli-and-git-starter/README.md

 ## Getting started

+To begin, you will need to get an invitation to begin this assignment from Kyle Jensen.
+(Though, if you're reading this, you've likely already accepted that invitation!)
+Now that you've accepted, we're going to walk you through how to complete the assignment.

 First, you'll need to me working on a unix-like machine with a shell like bash.
 Your average mac will work, as will a Linux virtual machine on [Cloud9](http://c9.io),